peerhaven/peerhaven/COLOPHON.md

 # Colophon

+peerhaven is created and maintained by [Andrej Stieben](https://github.com/stieben).

-peerhaven could not be possible without the work it is based on.
+This project could not be possible without the work it is based on.
 This is the place where we would like to give credit.

 ## Contents